cmu-transparency/demo-scala-labels/README.md

 * The use of LIO is not convenient.

   * Could use things like foldM, mapM, etc.

-* The construction of compound policies is not convenient.

-  * Could use a selector + comparitor + label design, where the selector takes the main demo label and selects a sub-label, and compares it using the given label and the given comparitor.
-We could then write policies like this: `Origin.Time.business_hours ⊑ ATrue`

 * The use of spark is not yet done.